medford-group/bdqm-vip/syllabus.md

 expertise from computational and physical sciences, and students from computer science, electrical engineering, industrial & systems engineering, chemical engineering, chemistry, physics, and materials science.
-The VIP course consists of 4 classes of sub-team projects:
+The VIP course consists of three sub-teams:

 -   Training: All new students must complete a “training” project that involves the calculation of an adsorption energy using the